User Guide

 -

-finds:- All existing uncompleted tasks with deadlines before or on
+find_schedule 2021-04-10finds:- All existing uncompleted tasks with deadlines before or on

-. - All existing events where
+2021-04-10. - All existing events where

-falls between start date (inclusive) and end date (inclusive).
+2021-04-10falls between start date (inclusive) and end date (inclusive).

 - All existing uncompleted tasks with deadlines before or on

-Illustration of usage of find_schedule
+Illustration of usage of find_schedule:

 Due to size constraint, this illustration is split into the before and after view for task list and that for event list.